Skip to main content

 Longer-term studies, extending up to two years, have reinforced these findings.

-For example, a 12-week study involving resistance-trained males found that while lean body mass and muscle fiber size increased, fat mass remained unchanged.
+For example, a 12-week study involving resistance-trained males found that while lean body mass and muscle fiber size increased, fat mass remained unchanged48.
 Another 12-week study in older males (~70 years) reported no significant changes in fat mass compared to a placebo group.

 In some cases, a reduction in fat mass was even observed, such as in children with acute lymphoblastic leukemia and older adults participating in resistance training.